See the Series Introduction for Just Tao It, Part I: HERE

 That may be one of the deepest leadership lessons hidden inside this chapter.
 We keep attempting to engineer the Whole while neglecting the developmental cultivation required within the Parts that compose it.

-And systems eventually mirror the developmental maturity of the people operating them.
+Systems eventually mirror the developmental maturity of the people operating them.

 That becomes painfully visible in modern public life.
 Institutional distrust deepens while outrage scales effortlessly.
 Performative certainty increasingly substitutes for thoughtful discernment.
 Leaders rise to prominence through attention capture while lacking the emotional and developmental capacity to hold the tensions attached to the influence they now possess.

 Once identity hardens, intelligence itself can, before we realize how it happened, become justification machinery.
+And many modern systems reward exactly that dynamic.

 The Tao keeps returning us to something less glamorous and far more difficult: cultivation.